Understand Embedded System Block Diagram with Examples

 Digital to Analog(D/A) Converter

 A processor can generate digital signals only.
-So the different types of output devices such as actuators, speakers, buzzers that are work with analog signals cannot be directly interfaced with the processor.
-So, a digital to analog converter is required to convert the digital signal generated by the processor into analog signals that will be used to operate analog output devices.
-Digital output devices such as displays do not require the digital to analog converter, it can be interfaced directly to the processor using a driver circuit.
+So the different types of output devices such as actuators, speakers, and buzzers that work with analog signals cannot be directly interfaced with the processor.
+So, a digital-to-analog converter is required to convert the digital signal generated by the processor into analog signals that will be used to operate analog output devices.
+Digital output devices such as displays do not require the digital-to-analog converter, it can be interfaced directly with the processor using a driver circuit.

 Actuator(Output Device)

 The actuator is a device that makes physical changes when an electrical or electronic signal is applied to it.
-Solenoid, stepper motor, electromagnet, etc are examples of actuators used in an embedded system.
+Solenoids, stepper motors, electromagnets, etc are examples of actuators used in an embedded system.

 Read Also: